 Social interaction in a world without electricity

 In a world without electricity, you will need to interact with other humans and the reasons may vary from person to person.
 You can’t be a lone wolf forever and sooner or later you will need to seek other people.
-You will need to interact with other survivors if you need help for various problems, like treating a nasty wound or fixing a generator.
+No matter how well prepared you are, you will need to interact with other survivors if you need help for various problems, like treating a nasty wound or fixing a generator.
 You will need to interact with people if you want to barter.
 Or maybe you will seek other people because you just need a companion for when things get rough.

-Regardless how high and mighty some people think they are, the path of the lone wolf is a hard one and you can’t eliminate social interaction.
+Regardless how high and mighty some people think they are, the path of the lone wolf is a hard.
+No matter how much you try, you can’t eliminate social interaction.
 No matter how much you will struggle, you will never be able to accomplish what a group can and sooner or later you will need some help.
-You will need the company of others and it’s better to know in advance who can you trust (maybe you have some good neighbors that are trustworthy people or maybe you have friends you can depend on).
+You will need the company of others and it’s better to know in advance who can you trust.
+Maybe you have some good neighbors that are trustworthy people or maybe you have friends you can depend on.

 Social interaction can be developed and exploited if you are part of a survival group.
 Statistically, you have better chances of surviving if you are part of a group.
 Humans made it so far because we are social beings and we often depend on networks of people to get things done.

 In a world without electricity you won’t have the internet to help you figure out how to do things or how to handle certain situations.
 You will have to rely on experience and self-help in order to improve your skills.
 It will be needed to document what you are doing and how you are doing them.
 You will have to learn from your mistakes, otherwise life will get harder and harder.
 I’ve discussed in a previous article about the need to have a SHTF library and what such library should contain.